fusioncharts/dev_centre_docs/chart-guide/standard-charts/multi-level-pie-chart.md

 breadcrumb: [["Home", "/"], ["Multi-level Pie Chart"]]
 ---

+> This chart type belongs to PowerCharts XT.

 The multi-level pie chart is a special type of chart that allows you to show symmetrical and asymmetrical tree structures in a consolidated pie-like structure.
 It presents the entire hierarchical data in a single-screen snapshot, which makes it a preferred choice over a tree view.
 Also, the pie slices can assume numerical values and thereby divide the visual segments in a ratio based on the numerical values.
 The chart also offers advanced interactivity options like visual path tracing from any child to parent.

 This chart can be used to show various types of data like: